storyfeet/dugi_bialan/content/sign.md

 F - Form : Change Form to following Shape
 M - Move : Move to the following Position
 R - Rotate : Rotate to the following Angle
-W - Wavey : Wave back and forth towards given direction
+S - SemiCircle : Rotage half a circle in the 2 directions given W - Wavey : Wave back and forth towards given direction